-Thinking for starting an LLC in New Mexico?
+Thinking of starting an LLC in New Mexico?
+Wise choice.

-New Mexico’s low LLC formation costs and moderate compliance requirements make it an attractive destination for startups, small businesses, and mid-market companies can get up and running right away.
+New Mexico’s low LLC formation costs and simple compliance requirements make it an attractive location.
+Startups, small businesses, and mid-market companies can get up and running right away.

-In this guide, we break down the main steps to creating an LLC in New Mexico and explain all the legal procedures in plain language.
+In this guide, we break down the main steps to creating an LLC in New Mexico in plain language.

 Step 1: Name your new LLC

-Choosing your business name is the first, and arguably the most important step in company incorporation.Your legal name has to communicate the purpose of the business and be unique from other registered ones.
+Choosing your business name is the first, and arguably the most important step in forming your New Mexico.

-New Mexico has specific business name requirements for LLCs:
+New Mexico has specific business name requirements.
+Each LLC name needs to:

 To check whether your business name is available, use the New Mexico Business Name Search tool.
 Avoid names that people might confuse with an existing business.
 You want to stand out from the crowd and avoid legal problems.

-- On the State of New Mexico Corporations and Business Services Website
+- On the New Mexico Corporations and Business Services Website

-- By completing a paper application and sending it by mail
+- By completing a paper form and sending it by mail

 The mailing address is: